contentful/slash-developers/raw_docs/getting-started/index.md

 Contentful offers four REST APIs for working with your content.
 Each of these APIs serve a different purpose, so which one to use depends on what you want to do:

--   If you're retrieving content to display to users in an app or website, use the [Content Delivery API][cda-section].
+-   If you're retrieving content to display to users in an app or website, use the [Content Delivery API](/developers/docs/concepts/apis/#content-delivery-api) (CDA).
--   If you want to programmatically create or update content items, use the [Content Management API][cma-section].
+-   If you want to programmatically create or update content items, use the [Content Management API](/developers/docs/concepts/apis/#content-management-api) (CMA).
--   If you want to retrieve unpublished content to show in-context previews to content creators and editors, use the [Preview API][cpa-section].
+-   If you want to retrieve unpublished content to show in-context previews to content creators and editors, use the [Preview API](/developers/docs/concepts/apis/#preview-api) (CPA).
 This API behaves like the Content Delivery API, but includes content that has not yet been published.
--   If you want to retrieve and apply transformations to images stored in Contentful, use the [Images API][images-section].
+-   If you want to retrieve and apply transformations to images stored in Contentful, use the [Images API](/developers/docs/concepts/apis/#images-api).

-{: .note}
-**Learn more** about our four APIs [in this guide](/developers/docs/concepts/apis/).

 ### Organizing your content